Chevron tops estimates with Q1 profit gain despite slide in oil prices

 Capital spending jumped 55% from a year ago to $3 billion, primarily driven by investments in U.S. projects.

-The decrease was partially offset by a 4% production growth in the Permian, the largest shale basin in the U.S. The company is also started up a new platform in the Gulf of Mexico.
+The decrease was partially offset by a 4% production growth in the Permian, the largest shale basin in the United States.
+The company is also starting up a new platform in the Gulf of Mexico.

 ((sabrina.valle@tr.com | Twitter: @sabrinavalle))